KamiKami222/Cybersecurity-Documentation/Projects/API/Postman_API_Project.md

 Notes regarding API Keys used in this project:
 - The user must first generate an API-Key and include it in the x-api-key header of the request to access the API endpoints.
 - API keys will be hashed (SHA256) and then stored server side to enhance key security.
-- To better demonstrate expiration of keys, the server will save only the last key generated as "active" and will de-activated all previous generated keys.
+- To better demonstrate key expiration, the server saves only the last key generated as "active" and deactivates all previously generated keys.
 I've gone with this route of key expiration because this is a single user API demo and it enables more "comfy" testing instead of having a static expiration timer.

 ---